 How Can I Prove that I meet a Spinal Disorder Listing?

 Generally, it is not very difficult to prove that you have a Spinal Disorder.
 We can prove Spinal Disorders including herniated discs through x-rays, MRI’s, and CT scans.

 Besides proof of a Spinal Disorder, however, there are several other requirements you must prove in order to meet the Listing with a herniated disc.
 You can look at the Spinal Disorder Listing by visiting the Social Security Administration website.
-Listing 1.04A applies to herniated discs as well as other spinal disorders.
+Listings 1.15 and 1.16 apply to herniated discs as well as other spinal disorders.